 Stories are another great way to introduce a topic in more ways than one.
 A seemingly irrelevant story that keeps people guessing and links back to the topic at the end captures and keeps attention right to the moment of ‘reveal’.
-This is the best in my option as the audience naturally become quieter when hearing a story.
+This is the best in my opinion as the audience naturally becomes quieter when hearing a story.
 It also gives time for latecomers to arrive & take their seat without missing the entire intro and causing disruption later in the presentation.
-My storeys are always in green which I’ll explain later.
+My stories are always in green which I’ll explain later.
 Example of one of my story introductions below:

 When I 13 I wasn’t the best at making friends.
 It actually took me over 6 months to make one friend (called nick) and wasn’t long for him to realise he was my only mate.
 He walked up to me one day at lunch and said in his kiwi accent;

 He looked around, almost shocked at how I didn’t understand the problem and said;

 “I’ve got some friends which don’t go to this school.
 How bout on Friday night we all go mini-golfing?”